 Peter Conwell (’76) is an associate professor of physics at Westminster College in Utah.
 He earned his Ph.D. in computational physics at the University of Utah.

-Christopher Cook (’88) is a thin film process development consultant in Massachusetts.
-Formerly dicrector of thin films development at Axsun Technologies, he previously built a thin film laboratory while simultaneously working at MIT’s Lincoln Laboratory and earning an M.S. in electro-optics engineering at Tufts University.
+Christopher Cook (’88) is principal engineer at Edmund Optics in New Jersey.
+Formerly director of thin films development at Axsun Technologies, he previously built a thin film laboratory while simultaneously working at MIT’s Lincoln Laboratory and earning an M.S. in electro-optics engineering at Tufts University.
 He worked at Optical Coating Laboratory, Inc. while a student at SSU.

 Stephan Crandall (’82) is now an artist and photographer.
 He formerly managed a team of engineers for Polaris Networks in San Jose.

-Gregory M. Crawford (’88) works in biotechnology sales with Novo Nordisk, a manufacturer of rDNA origin medications for the treatment of diabetes.
+Gregory M. Crawford (’88) works in account management with Novo Nordisk, a manufacturer of rDNA origin medications for the treatment of diabetes.
 He lives in Tracy.

-Phil Cullen (’89) is a senior consultant with Manex, a non-profit NIST affiliate, helping small to mid-sized manufacturers to be more competitive.
+Phil Cullen (’89) passed away on 3 May 2015.
+He was a senior consultant with Manex, a non-profit NIST affiliate, helping small to mid-sized manufacturers to be more competitive.
+He had previously worked at the Lawrence Berkeley National Laboratory and at Read Write systems.
 He earned an M.B.A. degree at Santa Clara University in 2008.

 Antoinette Matthies Davis (’84) is the executive director of the Activities & Attractions Association of Hawaii, where she directed the creation of a Central Reservation/Global Distribution system for Hawaii’s activities & attractions: http://www.PonoRez.com.
 She earned an M.B.A. at the University of Hawaii in 2002.

-Greg Davis (’90) is the lab technician in the Engineering/Physics Department at Santa Rosa Jr. College.
+Greg Davis (’90) is the lab technician in the Chemistry & Physics Department at Santa Rosa Jr. College.

 Matt Davis (’93) teaches physics at Santa Rosa High School.

-Dakota Decker (’08) is a a development engineer in the propulsion department at SpaceX in Hawthorne, CA. He earned an M.S. in mechanical engineering at UCLA in 2009.
+Dakota Decker (’08) is the chief technology officer of GeoOrbital in the Boston area.
+His company produces an electric bicycle wheel that has attracted some attention.
+He formerly worked in the propulsion department at SpaceX in Hawthorne, CA. He earned an M.S. in mechanical engineering at UCLA in 2009.

 Susan Milligan DeFelice (’98) is an estate and trust manager with Lifetime Advocacy Plus in Seattle.

-Richard K. DeFreez (’80) is a senior scientist for both Met One Instruments, Inc. in Grants Pass, OR and Photon Systems, Inc. in Covina, CA. He has held similar posts at MesoSystems Technology and Hach Homeland Security Technologies in Grants Pass, OR.
+Richard K. DeFreez (’80) is a senior scientist for Met One Instruments, Inc. in Grants Pass, OR.
+He has held similar posts at MesoSystem Technology and Hach Homeland Security Technologies in Grants Pass, OR.
 He has also been on the faculty of Linfield Research Institute and the Oregon Graduate Institute of Science and Technology, where he earned his Ph.D. in applied physics in 1985.
 He was honored as one of Sonoma State University’s Distinguished Alumni in 1995.

 Alan DeMars (’78) is a member of the DSP/BIOS Kernel development team at Texas Instruments in Santa Barbara, CA. He was formerly manager of DSP applications development with Ericsson IP Network Edge & Access in Santa Barbara.
 He received an M.S. in scientific instrumentation at UC Santa Barbara in 1980.

-Jeremy Dixon (’07) is an engineer with Soladigm, Inc. in Olive Branch, MS.
+Jeremy Dixon (’07) is a controls engineer with View Dynamic Glass (formerly Soladigm) in Olive Branch, MS.

 J. Robert Dobbson [formerly Mark Robinson] (’93) is the physical sciences technician at College of Marin.

-Michael Duncan (’09) is a graduate student and teaching assistant in physics at California State University, Fresno.
-He does research in experimental particle physics at CERN.
-He plans to go on for a Ph.D. at the University of Alaska Fairbanks.
+Michael Duncan (’09) earned an M.S. in physics at California State University, Fresno in 2012.
+He did research in experimental particle physics at CERN.

 Alan Duquette (’93) is a quality supervisor at Amy’s Kitchen in Santa Rosa.
 He was formerly the quality manager at Dynatex International, a manufacturer of semiconductor equipment and materials in Santa Rosa.